A-Star100/simpliplay-docs/docs/index.md

 Take a look at the [User installation guide](user-install.md) to get started with SimpliPlay.

 ## For Developers
-Get started by installing dependencies by taking a look at the [Installation process](installation.md)
+Get started by installing dependencies by taking a look at the [Developer installation guide](dev-install.md).